Proteusiq/TrustPilotReader/README.md

 ```

-To get TrustPilot's company id, open www.trustpilot.com on your browser
+To get TrustPilot's company id, open www.trustpilot.com on your browser,
 right click to inspect the page, then select Network.
 Search the name
 of the company on TrustPilot webpage.
-Filter: json
+Filter: json.
+Seee IDISHERE:

 https://www.trustpilot.com/review/IDISHERE/jsonld

 ## 2. Gather Data